Mattallmighty/HA-Spotify-Podcast-Player/README.md

 ### Via HACS (Recommended)

+**Option 1: Install from HACS Store (Easiest)**
+1. Open HACS in your Home Assistant
+2. Go to "Integrations"
+3. Search for "HA Spotify Podcast Player"
+4. Click "Download"
+5. Restart Home Assistant

+**Option 2: Install as Custom Repository (If not in store)**
 1. Open HACS in your Home Assistant
 2. Click on "Integrations"
 3. Click the 3 dots in the top right corner